brock-williams/twitter-clone/README.md

 ## What I leanred

 I feel like I learned a lot from this project, with it being my first time ever using React, as well as JS/HTML/CSS.
-There is definitely a lot of room for improvement, but for my first project with these technologies I'm happy!
+1. JavaScript fundamentals
+2. Async functions in JS
+3. How grueling CSS can be
+4. HTML organization with divs
+5. React useEffect and useState
+6. Google Firebase basics

 ## What would I do differently?